 (85) The Non-Academic Misconduct Investigation Committee will on finalising its deliberations provide its report within seven working days of concluding its deliberations to the University contact officer who will then provide a copy to the respondent student by mail within five working days.

-(86) The respondent student may within five working days of the date of delivery of the report provide recommendations or comments in writing to the Deputy Vice-Chancellor, Corporate Strategy and Services about the findings and any penalty that may be recommended by the Non-Academic Misconduct Investigation Committee.
+(86) The respondent student may within five working days of the date of delivery of the report provide recommendations or comments in writing to the Vice-President, People and Advancement about the findings and any penalty that may be recommended by the Non-Academic Misconduct Investigation Committee.
 Comments related to penalty may include, but are not limited to, the appropriateness or practicality of the penalty having regard to the student's circumstances.

-(87) The Deputy Vice-Chancellor, Corporate Strategy and Services will consider the report of the Non-Academic Misconduct Investigation Committee and any written representations from the respondent student and make a determination within seven working days from the date the respondent student is entitled to respond under clause (86).
-The Deputy Vice-Chancellor, Corporate Strategy and Services's determination will be in accordance with the actions outlined under clause (80) but may be at variance from the recommendations of the Non-Academic Misconduct Investigation Committee.
+(87) The Vice-President, People and Advancement will consider the report of the Non-Academic Misconduct Investigation Committee and any written representations from the respondent student and make a determination within seven working days from the date the respondent student is entitled to respond under clause 86.
+The Vice-President, People and Advancement's determination will be in accordance with the actions outlined under clause 81 but may be at variance from the recommendations of the Non-Academic Misconduct Investigation Committee.

-(88) Advice of the Deputy Vice-Chancellor, Corporate Strategy and Services's final determination will be forwarded by the University's contact officer by mail to the respondent student, along with details of any penalty to be imposed and advising the respondent student of the right to lodge an appeal to the Non-Academic Misconduct Appeals Committee within ten working days from the date of delivery of notification of the outcome.
+(88) Advice of the Vice-President, People and Advancement's final determination will be forwarded by the University's contact officer by mail to the respondent student, along with details of any penalty to be imposed and advising the respondent student of the right to lodge an appeal to the Non-Academic Misconduct Appeals Committee within ten working days from the date of delivery of notification of the outcome.

-(89) If the penalty imposed (after any appeal time limit or hearing) is that the student be expelled (permanent exclusion) from the University, the Deputy Vice-Chancellor, Corporate Strategy and Services will report the matter to the next practicable meeting of the Board of Trustees.
+(89) If the penalty imposed (after any appeal time limit or hearing) is that the student be expelled (permanent exclusion) from the University, the Vice-President, People and Advancement will report the matter to the next practicable meeting of the Board of Trustees.

 (90) The University contact officer will notify the Academic Registrar and any other relevant University staff member or unit with of the formal outcome of the proceedings after the appeal period has expired and where no appeal has been lodged.

-(91) After the Deputy Vice-Chancellor, Corporate Strategy and Services has determined the matter and after the appeal period has expired and where no appeal has been lodged, the University contact officer will notify the Unit Head reporting the matter of the final outcome.
+(91) After the Vice-President, People and Advancement has determined the matter and after the appeal period has expired and where no appeal has been lodged, the University contact officer will notify the Unit Head reporting the matter of the final outcome.
 The University contact officer, if requested by the party who had made the original allegation and/or any other relevant party, may release aspects of the decision and outcomes that are relevant to their interests and have regard to the privacy and confidentiality of the parties.

 (92) Failure to adhere to or comply with a penalty imposed under this policy can be the basis of further non-academic misconduct proceedings against a student as provided for in the definition of non-academic misconduct.

-(93) Where a respondent student does not complete the requirements of the penalty under this policy in the required time, the Deputy Vice-Chancellor, Corporate Strategy and Services may impose an encumbrance on the respondent student.
+(93) Where a respondent student does not complete the requirements of the penalty under this policy in the required time, the Vice-President, People and Advancement may impose an encumbrance on the respondent student.
 An encumbrance may involve the withdrawal of particular University services including enrolment and will remain in place until the requirements of the penalty have been met or any further consequential non-academic misconduct proceedings have been completed.
-In accordance with clause (19) a student will not be able to graduate where a penalty is still outstanding.
+In accordance with clause 19 a student will not be able to graduate where a penalty is still outstanding.

-(94) A respondent student may lodge an appeal with the Non-Academic Misconduct Appeals Committee against the determination made by the Deputy Vice-Chancellor, Corporate Strategy and Services under Part F of this policy under either or both of the following grounds:
+(94) A respondent student may lodge an appeal with the Non-Academic Misconduct Appeals Committee against the determination made by the Vice-President, People and Advancement under Part F of this policy under either or both of the following grounds:

 (95) An appeal must be lodged in writing within ten working days from the date of the official notification of the decision.
-The appeal must clearly state the grounds of the appeal as provided for under clause (94) and include evidence to support the appeal.
+The appeal must clearly state the grounds of the appeal as provided for under clause 94 and include evidence to support the appeal.
 It is the responsibility of the respondent student to ensure the submission of an appeal is completed in full at the time of lodgement.
-An extension of time to lodge an appeal may be granted by the Deputy Vice-Chancellor, Corporate Strategy and Services where a student can demonstrate that there are particular circumstances that preclude them from lodging the appeal in time.
+An extension of time to lodge an appeal may be granted by the Vice-President, People and Advancement where a student can demonstrate that there are particular circumstances that preclude them from lodging the appeal in time.
 In these circumstances a further and final extension of up to ten working days may be granted.
-Clauses (6) and (7) dealing with variations to time frames do not apply with respect to the lodgement of appeals.
+Clauses 6 and 7 dealing with variations to time frames do not apply with respect to the lodgement of appeals.

 (96) The Non-Academic Misconduct Appeals Committee will consider the application in the context of the grounds of appeal and determine whether the appeal can be heard.
 The student will be sent written advice of this decision.